HHSAPCompSci2020/capstone-project-keivna-5/FinalProject/doc/README.txt

       * DrawingPackage:
       * Main: implements a drawingSurface
-      * DrawingSurface: switches between both tabs
+      * DrawingSurface: draws the “active” screen and tabs
+      * GlossaryScreen: draws the glossary
       * PortfolioScreen: draws all portfolio components
       * WorldScreen: draws all world components (3D and 2D aspects)
-      * abstract Screen: extended by PortfolioScreen and WorldScreen
+      * abstract Screen: extended by all 3 screens (WorldScreen, PortfolioScreen, GlossaryScreen)
       * WorldSetting package
       * World: drawings 3D aspect of WorldScreen
-      * Camera: the point of view of the person
+      * CameraNoMouse: the point of view of the person, reacts to key presses
+      * 3D elements:
       * Element: superclass for 3D objects (bridge, water)
       * Bridge: creates all parts of the bridge
       * Water: creates all parts of the water
+      * MovingWater: creates ripples in the water.
+Unused for now because it makes the program incredibly slow.
+      * Car: draws a series of cars constantly moving on the bridge
+      * Mountain: draws two mountains on either end of the bridge
-      * Viewfinder: displays border on world
+      * Viewfinder: displays border on world with all key interactions to change the setting and capture photos
       * SoundPlayer: plays sounds from SoundFiles
-      * Shutter: captures photo, adds to arraylist of images
+      * Shutter: captures a simple or long exposure photo, adds to arraylist of images
       * CodeWeMightNeed: some old code we don’t want to remove
       * Portfolio package
       * Portfolio: displays a grid of all the photos taken, uses photos in Shutter
-      * Audio folder:
+      * Media folder:
+      * Sounds:
       * sea-sound.mp3
       * shutter-click.mp3
+      * car-passing.mp3 //unused for now
+      * Backgrounds (800*600 version and cropped 30*30 version)
+      * sky-day-clear.png
+      * sky-day-cloudy.png
+      * sky-night-cloudy.png
+      * sky-night-stars.png
+      * sky-night-sunset.png
+      * sky-pure-black.png

 Credits: